 In terms of versatility and range of options, it’s hard to beat the J/FIT series of dead weight slam balls.

-The Fitness First Slam Balls are my top bargain pick for slam balls.
+The Amazon Basics are my top bargain pick for slam balls.
 They are priced slightly cheaper than the other balls on this list, but are up to the challenge in terms of durability.